Do you smoke when you’re stressed, excited or bored? Emotions can trigger cravings.

 Strong feelings are a major trigger for smoking.

-That’s because the when nicotine reaches your brain, it causes the release a pleasure chemical called dopamine.
+When nicotine reaches your brain, it causes the release of a pleasure chemical called dopamine.

 If you’re feeling low or stressed, having a smoke can make you feel better (but only for a brief moment).
 In reality what’s happening?

-- Try deep breathing – see exercise below
+Do a deep breathing exercise – see below

-- Take up a new hobby that engages your hands such as knitting or cooking
+Take up a new hobby.
+Try something that keeps your hands busy such as knitting, cooking or tinkering with tools.

-- Pick up a piece of paper and write down why you’re angry – if you feel angry often, perhaps keep a diary or chat to Quitline about it.
+Pick up a piece of paper and write down why you’re angry.
+Keep a diary or chat to Quitline about it.

 Happy/want to celebrate

-- Treat yourself – it might be a massage or manicure or a dinner out
+Treat yourself – it might be a massage or a dinner out

 Try these relaxation exercises: